dkitley1975/Leannes-Learners/README.md

 - [ ] I want to get an email when a pupil requests to make or cancel a lesson.
 - [ ] I want to be able to confirm a pupils requests to make or cancel a lesson.
 - [ ] I want to be able to cancel pupils lessons.
-- [x] I want to be able to indicat is a site user is a current pupil of Leanne's Learners
+- [x] I want to be able to place registered users in to a Pupil Group.
 - [x] I want to be able to get email from site users through a contact form

 ## User Persona Summary ![User Persona Summary](/documents/assets/UserPersonaSummary.jpg)